Sony’s 5G Xperia 1 II is more a showcase than a contender

 Sony has borrowed features developed for its Alpha interchangeable lens cameras and claims to have created the “world’s first smartphone camera” capable of 20 frames per second (FPS) of continuous shooting in burst mode, which is particularly useful for capturing fast-action sports or any moving subject, such as children or animals.
 This is made possible due to its ability to calculate autofocus (AF) and auto exposure (AE) at 60 times per second.

 Last year, Sony announced it was working on a new next-generation audio format called Sony 360 Reality Audio, which is basically a spatial audio technology for a more immersive listening experience.
-The format has been designed in concert with major record labels, including Sony Music Entertainment (as expected), Universal Music Group, and Warner Music Group, as well as a number of streaming services.
+The format has been designed in concert with major record labels, including Sony Music Entertainment (naturally), Universal Music Group, and Warner Music Group, as well as a number of streaming services.
 Now, Sony is making the Xperia 1 II the first device to feature 360 Reality Audio, though this will apparently only work with Tidal’s streaming service at first.

 5G or not 5G